HIGHLIGHTS-Tennis-U.S. Open day five | Sports-Games

 HIGHLIGHTS-Tennis-U.S. Open day five

 Highlights of the fifth day at the U.S. Open in New York on Friday.
 The Grand Slam is being played without spectators due to the COVID-19 pandemic.
-(Times ET; GMT-4): 1640 ZVEREV'S MATCH DELAYED
+(Times ET; GMT-4): 1800 MANNARINO MATCH DELAYED BY HEALTH OFFICIALS

-Fifth seed Alexander Zverev's third round match against France's Adrian Mannarino, which was scheduled to be the third match at Louis Armstrong Stadium at 1430, has been pushed to 1700.
-Mannarino was placed under an "enhanced protocol plan" after being in contact with Benoit Paire, who tested positive for COVID-19 and withdrew from the tournament.
-Mannarino was not seen at the venue while Zverev waited in the stands.
+Fifth seed Alexander Zverev's third round match against France's Adrian Mannarino was delayed by health officials, the USTA said.
+The match began 2-1/2 hours behind schedule while organisers conducted a "collaborative dialogue" with health officials, the governing body said in a statement.

+Mannarino was one of 10 players who had contact with Benoit Paire before the Frenchman pulled out of the tournament after testing positive for COVID-19.
+"Given the sensitivity of the medical issues involved, the USTA is not able to provide further details," the statement added.

 1530 EVANS LOSS ENDS BRITISH HOPES Dan Evans became the final Briton to be knocked out of the singles draw after he suffered a 4-6 6-3 7-6(5) 7-6(1) defeat by Frenchman Corentin Moutet.